 06 Manual adjustments

-As with the desktop version of Lightroom, these preset effects use non-destructive adjustments, and you can switch to the Adjust panel to see what’s been tweaked and add your own manual changes as required.
+As with the desktop and mobile versions of Lightroom, these preset effects use non-destructive adjustments, and you can switch to the Edit panel to see what’s been tweaked and add your own manual changes as required.
 This is the first of the three buttons in the top right corner, the one that looks like a tiny set of sliders.

 07 Ratings, flags and metadata